Our mission is to create fresh, immersive articles on equestrian lifestyle and sport, current events, health and horsemanship.

 Want to give it a shot?
 Here’s how.

 We try to cover all facets—big and small—of the horse community.
-But usually, these tend to fall into one of five categories.
+But usually, these tend to fall into one of these categories.

 Not seeing your topic here?
 Don’t worry.
 Submit it anyway, we’ll find a home for it!